 The goal of a Coaching for Champions session is to take your performance from great to extraordinary!
 Kamala Nellen offers professional and elite athletes cutting-edge tools to optimize their performance both minute-by-minute and over the long run.
 Kamala has practiced and taught these performance-enhancement tools for more than 40 years—and she has had astounding results with her clients.

-Common issues she has resolved in sessions include distraction, injury, muscle imbalance, exhaustion, fear, and team discord.
+Common issues she has resolved in sessions include distractions, injury, muscle imbalance, exhaustion, fear, and team discord.

 Coaching for Champions also recommends reading Kamala Nellen’s book, Working IN; The Elite Athlete’s Guide to Working Out from the Inside.

 Distractions, lack of confidence, fear…